hamayoonashraf/XYZ_Bank/README.md

 This project contains Robot Framework + Selenium automation tests for the XYZ Bank demo application.

 ## Tools & Technologies
-- Python
-- Robot Framework
+- Robot Framework for test automation
-- SeleniumLibrary
+- SeleniumLibrary for browser interactions
+- Python as the scripting language
-- PyCharm IDE
+- Test execution and report integration using PyCharm

-- GitHub for version control
+## Key Features
+- Generic resource files for generic reusable keywords, URL's, locator and test steps
+- Page Object Model (POM) style separation of page-specific locators and actions
+- Custom keywords
+- Tagging to organize and selectively run smoke and regression

 ## How to Run
 - goto project directory ..\XYZ_Bank>